Norrie loses as Djokovic reaches Wimbledon final

 Still, there was a feeling among the realists that Djokovic could not continue playing that badly and giving opportunities to his opponent.

+Norrie started the third set by winning a point which left Djokovic clapping his strings but the game quickly switched into the Serb's favour.

+Djokovic took a third break point to move ahead in the match for the first time and, after winning seven of the next nine games, it looked unlikely Norrie would be able to fight back to win.

-That proved to be true as the defending champion improved his level and put himself into an eighth Wimbledon men's final, a tally only bettered by Roger Federer's 12 appearances there.
+He served out victory to put himself into an eighth Wimbledon men's final, a tally only bettered by Roger Federer's 12 appearances there.

 It is also his 32nd Grand Slam final overall, moving him one clear of Federer as a men's record.